Are you among the 42% of U.S. adults classified as obese? If so, you might have considered bariatric surgery or weight loss surgery.

 Weight loss surgery removes you from the cycle of overeating and helps you live healthier.

 One of the main components of today’s popular surgeries is the removal of most of your stomach.
 The most important aspects remain.
 The part that is removed is the part that creates the hunger hormone we just mentioned.
 With a smaller stomach, you eat less and don’t feel as hungry.

 Benefits of Weight Loss Surgery

-Surgeries like the gastric bypass reroute your smaller stomach to a portion of your small intestine, helping you absorb fewer calories from the foods you eat.
+Surgeries like the gastric bypass reroute your smaller stomach to a portion of your small intestine, helping you absorb fewer calories from your foods.

 Weight loss surgery normalizes your hormones.
 Your body functions like someone of normal weight.
-And comorbidities like type 2 diabetes, sleep apnea, and even osteoarthritis can begin to diminish in their effects or reverse course completely.
+Comorbidities like type 2 diabetes, sleep apnea, and even osteoarthritis can begin to diminish in their effects or reverse course completely.

-Now that you know more about bariatric surgery, let’s get back to that anxiety-inducing stigma.
+Now that you know more about bariatric surgery, let’s return to that anxiety-inducing stigma.

 While it is true that weight loss surgery helps you lose weight by making the process easier, the techniques used are not magic.